Travel Guide For Visiting Utah in February

 Utah National Parks in February

-All of the Utah National Parks are open year-round, and every single day in February, but the Visitor Centers at all five parks will have shortened hours.
+All of the Utah National Parks in March are open 24/7 every single day in February, but the Visitor Centers at all five parks will have shortened hours.

-Some of the National Parks in Utah now have permits to enter or do certain activities, so be sure to check about reservations required when determining the best time to visit Utah National Parks.
+Some of the National Parks in Utah now have permits to enter or do certain activities, so be sure to check the most updated National Park reservations required for the parks you’ll visit.

 We’ve written specific guides about visiting Utah National Parks in February: